An online course to develop your fiction structural editing skills

 Would you like to move into editing fiction?

-In this eight-week intensive online course, experienced editor Nicola O’Shea will guide you through the fiction structural editing process, working on a real manuscript.
+In this eight-week intensive online course, experienced editor Nicola O’Shea will guide you through the fiction structural editing process.
 Enjoy the convenience of learning in your own home, and work within a small group of fellow editors.

 Starting with how to approach your first read, the course covers topics such as narrative voice and point of view, character arcs, plot and story structure.
 You will be able to discuss the manuscript at any time with your fellow editors in a group forum, take part in group discussions with Nicola, and get feedback on your own structural report on the manuscript.

 What you will gain from this course:

 * Practical experience of structural editing through reading and analysing a fiction manuscript.